IBM/automation-integration-platform/README.md

     ```

-3. The `setup-workspace.sh` script configures the `terraform.tfvars` file with reasonable defaults.
+3. The `setup-workspace-odf-or-portworx.sh` and `setup-workspace-with-rook-NFS.sh` scripts configure the `cluster.tfvars` and `gitops.tfvars` files with reasonable defaults.

      **Note:**
-     The default `terraform.tfvars` file is symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.
+     The default `cluster.tfvars` and `gitops.tfvars` files are symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.

 The following are variables that you will be updating.
 Here are some suggested values.